 If you love fiction, and they bring you joy then go for it!

-I would also strongly recommend giving yourself a daily reading goal just to keep you on track.
+I would also strongly recommend giving yourself a daily reading or listening goal just to keep you on track.
 Even reading just five pages a day will reap amazing results in your life!

 me-time isn’t necessarily something you need to schedule every day, but it’s something you need to put on the schedule regularly.